cdosborn/blog/about.md

 title: this
 layout: page
 ---
 A weblog written by Connor Osborn.
 Contact me at cdosborn[at]uw.edu.
+Download my [resume](../files/resume.pdf).